mpmath/mpmath/doc/manual.rst

     >>> print (sqrt(2) + asinh(1))/6
     0.382597858232106

-The value agrees with the analytic result and the running time in this case is just 0.7 seconds.
+The value agrees with the known answer and the running time in this case is just 0.7 seconds.

 Numerical differentiation
 -------------------------